rackerlabs/support-how-to/content/cloud-images/sharing-images-in-the-cloud-control-panel.md

     distribution is allowed by each vendor's software license.
 -   Does the image contain any of your sensitive information?
 Before sharing an image, boot a new server from it in your own account.
-    Log in to the server and verify that the image doesn&rsquo;t contain any private encryption keys or other sensitive information.
+    Log in to the server and verify that the image doesn't contain any private encryption keys or other sensitive information.
 -   Is there any malicious software on the image?
 You are expected to follow the Rackspace [Acceptable Use